-So you’ve decided to build a home gym, and that’s great!
+So you’ve decided to build a home gym?
+That’s great!

-Luckily, we’ve been helping people train from home for the past 11 years, and today we’ll share with you our top 16 ideas for building a gym in your garage (or apartment).
+We’ve been helping people train from home for the past 12 years, and today we’ll share with you our top 16 ideas for building a gym in your garage (or apartment).

 We’ve already covered how to stay in shape while staying inside, so today we’re tackling how to create your own home-gym space!